 Public Engagement Events

-We had a great time at the 2022 Cork Carnival of Science in Fitzgerald’s Park in Cork city on the 11th to the 12th of June with hands-on electrochemistry activities and conversations about energy storage.
-We hope to be back again in 2023!
+We’ve had a very busy summer of public engagement activities in 2022 starting with the Cork Carnival of Science in Fitzgerald’s Park in Cork city on the 11th to the 12th of June, Followed by the Dublin Maker Festival in July and capped off with the National and World Ploughing Championships in September.
+We delivered hands-on electrochemistry activities and sparked thousands of conversations about energy storage.

-Our public engagement activities are run by trained scientific researchers and are suitable for all ages!
+All of our public engagement activities are run by trained scientific researchers from both of our partner institutions and are suitable for all ages!